AlexisMolinaMR/PeleAI/README.md

 `python3 generate_graph.py -i path/to/pose.pdb -l LIG -r RADIUS -gc -ex`

 You will need a bash script to run through several poses.
+An example is provided in _run_graph.sh_.

 The output will be two csv files, one for Laplacian matrices (_L_stats_ex.csv_) and another for Adjacency matrices (_A_stats_ex.csv_).
 Use _L_stats_ex.csv_.